-All Karoo Supergroup geological formations are ranked as LOW to VERY HIGH, and here the impact is potentially VERY HIGH for the Vryheid Formation, Ecca Group.
+All Karoo Supergroup geological formations are ranked as LOW to VERY HIGH, and here the impact is potentially VERY HIGH for the surrounding Vryheid Formation, Ecca Group.
 Rocks of Permian age in South Africa are particularly rich in fossil plants (Rayner and Coventry 1985).
 The fossils are present in the grey shale interlayered with the coal seams.
-The fossils are not very rare and also occur in other parts of the Karoo stratigraphy.
-The pollen of the Greenside Colliery also on the Vryheid formation was the focus of a Ph.D study.
+The fossils are not very rare and occur also in other parts of the Karoo stratigraphy.
 It is often difficult to spot the greyish fossils as they are the same colour as the grey shale in which they are present as these coalified compressions have been weathered to leave surface replicas on the enclosing shale matrix.
+The pollen of the Greenside Colliery near Witbank also on the Vryheid Formation was the focus of a Ph.D study.
 A locality close to Ermelo, also Vryheid Formation, has yielded Scutum, Glossopteris leaves, Neoggerathiopsis leaves, the lycopod Cyclodendron leslii, and various seeds and scale leaves (Prevec 2011).

-Fossils likely to be found are mostly plants (Appendix 1) such as 'Glossopteris flora' of the Vryheid Formation.
+Fossils likely to be found are mostly plants (Appendix 1) such as 'Glossopteris' flora' of the Vryheid Formation.
 The aquatic reptile Mesosaurus and fossil fish may also occur with marine invertebrates, arthropods and insects.
 Trace fossils can also be present.
-The marine bivalve Megadesmus is found in the upper part of the Volksrust Formation near Newcastle (Johnson 2009).

 During storms a great variety of leaves, fructifications and twigs accumulated and because they were sandwiched between thin films of mud, they were preserved to bear record of the wealth and the density of the vegetation around the pools.
 They make it possible to reconstruct the plant life in these areas and wherever they are found, they constitute most valuable palaeobotanical records (Plumstead 1963) and can be used in palaeoenvironmental reconstructions.
+The vast coal mining industry (Vryheid Formation) provides palaeontologists with fantastic access to coal-associated plant fossils, while simultaneously resulting in the destruction of important National Palaeontological Heritage.